Training Day (The Office)

 "Training Day" is the twentieth episode of the seventh season of the American comedy television series The Office and the show's 146th episode overall.
 It originally aired on NBC on April 14, 2011.
 The episode was written by Daniel Chun and directed by Paul Lieberstein.
 This episode marks the first appearance of Deangelo Vickers (Will Ferrell) in the series.

 The series depicts the everyday lives of office employees in the Scranton, Pennsylvania branch of the fictional Dunder Mifflin Paper Company.
 In the episode, Michael Scott's (Steve Carell) replacement appears in the office, to start receiving training from Michael.
-The new manager, Deangelo Vickers (Will Ferrell), has everyone hoping to make good first impressions: Andy Bernard (Ed Helms) finds himself awkwardly typecast while Jim Halpert (John Krasinski) and Pam Halpert (Jenna Fischer) worry that they've come on too strong.
+The new manager, Deangelo Vickers, has everyone hoping to make good first impressions: Andy Bernard (Ed Helms) finds himself awkwardly typecast while Jim Halpert (John Krasinski) and Pam Halpert (Jenna Fischer) worry that they've come on too strong.
 Only Dwight Schrute (Rainn Wilson) is apathetic about the new leader.

 "Training Day" received mixed reviews from television critics, with many commenting on Ferrell's appearance.
 The episode was also viewed by 4.16 million viewers and received a 4.0/11 percent rating among adults between the ages of 18 and 49, ranking first in its timeslot.
 The episode ultimately ranked as the highest-rated NBC series of the night.